Almaty Entry Requirements

 Tips for Smooth Entry

-Fill out your migration card completely and legibly during the flight to save time at immigration.
+Fill out the migration card on the plane to save time at passport control.

 Customs & Duty-Free